-Canine Rehabilitation Therapist, Acupuncture, Chinese Herbal Medicine,Veterinary Spinal Manipulation Therapy, Food Therapy, Full Service House Call Practice for Dogs and Cats
+Canine Rehabilitation Therapist, Acupuncture, Chinese Herbal Medicine,Veterinary Spinal Manipulation Therapy, Food Therapy, In-Home Euthanasia and Cremation Services

 The technological advances in veterinary medicine have brought continuous new drugs, diagnostic and surgical procedures that have resulted in a significant increase in the average lifespan of our pets.
 Despite this fact, after 10 years of being a small animal veterinarian I was frustrated with its limitations.
 Seeing the same animal over and over for the same problem and all I could do was prescribe the same medication.
 Running hundreds of dollars in diagnostics tests and still not having an answer as to how to treat the patient.
 To resolve this dilemma I turned to the ancient art of Traditional Chinese Medicine.